How does the Landscape Design process work in Charlotte?

 Custom Landscape Design in Charlotte, NC

-Landscape design in Charlotte is equal parts horticulture and civil engineering.
-The horticulture part is about choosing plants that will actually thrive in the Charlotte area’s humid summers, winter freeze cycles, and dense clay soil.
-The civil part is about understanding what happens to that clay when it freezes, saturates, or sits under a summer drought — and designing beds, hardscape transitions, and drainage features that move with the ground instead of fighting it.
+Landscape design in Charlotte is part horticulture and part engineering.
+The plant side means picking species that thrive in our humid summers, winter freezes, and dense clay soil.
+The engineering side means working with that clay.
+We design beds, transitions, and drainage that move with the ground instead of fighting it.

-We design and install residential landscapes across Charlotte and its surrounding suburbs: Matthews, Huntersville, Concord, Cornelius, Mooresville, Mint Hill, Monroe, Pineville, Indian Trail, Gastonia, and Waxhaw.
-Every design starts with site analysis — sun exposure, existing soil, drainage patterns, and the client’s maintenance tolerance — and ends with a planting plan weighted heavily toward North Carolina-native and regionally adapted species.
+We design and install landscapes across Charlotte and its suburbs: Matthews, Huntersville, Concord, Cornelius, Mooresville, Mint Hill, Monroe, Pineville, Indian Trail, Gastonia, and Waxhaw.
+Every design starts with a site review.
+We check sun, soil, drainage, and how much upkeep you want.
+It ends with a planting plan built on North Carolina-native and adapted species.

 Our Design Process

 Step one is an on-site consultation.
-We walk the property, identify existing conditions (soil depth, drainage, sun exposure, mature trees, underground utilities), and listen to what the homeowner wants — curb appeal, a usable backyard, a specific look like cottage or prairie or formal, or just “something that doesn’t die every August.”
+We walk the property and note the conditions: soil, drainage, sun, mature trees, and utilities.
+We listen to what you want — curb appeal, a usable backyard, a certain look, or just something that survives August.
 We take measurements, photos, and notes.

 Step two is a design proposal.
-We produce a scaled planting plan showing bed layouts, plant species and quantities, irrigation coverage if needed, and any hardscape features.
-Every plant is identified by botanical and common name with its mature size and maintenance requirements noted.
+We build a scaled plan with bed layouts, plant species and counts, irrigation coverage if needed, and any hardscape.
+Every plant is named, with its mature size and care noted.
 You see exactly what you’re getting.

 Step three is installation.
-Our crews dig beds to proper depth, amend clay soil with compost and pine fines for drainage, install plants at correct spacing and depth, mulch at 2 to 3 inches (not the 5-inch mulch volcanoes that kill so many Charlotte landscapes), and tie in any new irrigation coverage required for establishment.
+Our crews dig beds to the right depth and amend the clay with compost and pine fines for drainage.
+We set plants at the correct spacing and depth.
+We mulch at 2 to 3 inches — not the deep mulch volcanoes that kill so many plants.
+Then we tie in any drip coverage needed to get them established.

 North Carolina-Native and Adapted Plant Palette

-Our default plant palette is weighted heavily toward species that evolved in or adapted to the Charlotte area’s climate and soil.
-For flowering perennials: purple coneflower, smooth coneflower (a federally protected Southeastern endemic), black-eyed Susan, butterfly weed, and native asters.
-For structural plants: oakleaf hydrangea, serviceberry, Eastern redbud, and native viburnums.
-For ornamental grasses: little bluestem, switchgrass, and muhly grass.
-Flowering dogwood and tulip poplar anchor shaded and focal-point positions.
+Our default palette leans on plants suited to the Charlotte area’s climate and soil.
+For flowering perennials, we use purple coneflower, smooth coneflower, black-eyed Susan, butterfly weed, and native asters.
+For structure, we use oakleaf hydrangea, serviceberry, Eastern redbud, and native viburnums.
+For grasses, we use little bluestem, switchgrass, and muhly grass.
+Flowering dogwood and tulip poplar anchor shaded and focal spots.

-These choices matter because natives handle our specific conditions without the water, fertilizer, and pesticide inputs that imported species demand.
-A properly placed native planting will still look good in year five when the same bed planted with boxwood and daylilies is already showing gaps and requiring replacement.
+These choices matter.
+Native plants handle our conditions without the water, fertilizer, and spray that imports demand.
+A well-placed native still looks good in year five.
+By then, a bed of boxwood and daylilies often shows gaps and needs replacing.

-We use non-native plants where the design calls for them — certain hollies, Japanese maples in protected shade, and established boxwood in formal gardens — but the foundation is always regionally appropriate.
-If a client insists on a plant we know will struggle in their site, we flag the risk in writing before installation.
+We use non-native plants where a design calls for them.
+That might be certain hollies, a Japanese maple in shade, or boxwood in a formal garden.
+But the foundation is always regional.
+If a client wants a plant we know will struggle, we flag the risk in writing first.

 Designing Around North Carolina Clay and Bedrock

-Charlotte sits on weathered Piedmont bedrock with a thin layer of clay-heavy topsoil above it — often just 6 to 18 inches deep before you hit rock.
-In rockier areas it can be even shallower.
-That reality dictates how we build planting beds: we don’t dig down when we can’t, we build up.
-Raised beds with proper soil mixes outperform dug-in beds in most Charlotte-area soil profiles.
+Charlotte sits on weathered Piedmont bedrock under a thin layer of clay topsoil.
+It’s often just 6 to 18 inches deep before you hit rock.
+In rockier spots it’s even shallower.
+That shapes how we build beds.
+Where we can’t dig down, we build up.
+Raised beds with the right soil mix beat dug-in beds across most Charlotte yards.

 Drainage is the other constant.
-Clay holds water, which is fine in April and deadly in July — plants suffocate when roots sit in saturated soil during heat.
-We build slight grade changes, French drains where needed, and berm-and-swale features that move water away from plantings rather than pooling it at root level.
-Every design accounts for where water goes in a three-inch rain event.
+Clay holds water, which is fine in April and deadly in July.
+Plants drown when roots sit in soaked soil during heat.
+So we add grade changes, French drains where needed, and berms that move water away from plants.
+Every design plans for where water goes in a three-inch rain.

 Full Install or Phased Design

-Phased design breaks the property into two or three installation rounds, usually by area or by season.
-This lets homeowners spread cost and see results before committing to the full scope.
-A common pattern: front yard in spring, backyard in fall, specialty beds or hardscape tie-ins the following year.
-Works well with our hardscape team when patios, walls, or walkways are part of the plan.
+A phased design splits the property into two or three rounds, usually by area or season.
+This lets you spread the cost and see results first.
+A common pattern is front yard in spring, backyard in fall, then specialty beds.
+It works well with our hardscape team when patios or walls are part of the plan.

 Coordinating with Other Services

-Landscape design is rarely a standalone project.
-Most installs coordinate with lawn mowing (new plantings change mowing patterns), hardscape work (bed lines run against patios and walkways), and irrigation adjustments (new beds need drip coverage).
-When we handle the whole property, the work stays coordinated — and you don’t pay twice for the same scope.
+Landscape design rarely stands alone.
+Most installs tie into lawn mowing, since new plantings change mowing patterns.
+They tie into hardscape work, since bed lines run against patios.
+And they need irrigation changes for new beds.
+When we handle the whole property, the work stays in sync and you don’t pay twice.

 Schedule a Landscape Design Consultation

-Request a free quote or consultation to walk your property.
-We quote flat pricing before any work starts, with the design fee credited toward installation if you move forward.
-See our service areas page for coverage details, or call (704) 248-0140.
+Request a free quote or consultation and we’ll walk your property.
+We quote flat pricing before any work starts.
+The design fee credits toward the install if you move forward.
+See our service areas page, or call (704) 318-2474.

 How do we approach Landscape Design in Charlotte?